velvinnn/Move-Website/README.md

 ### Managing cards
 #### Managing cards drawn
 The cards are drawn randomly from the folder `team/card_image`.
 The cards are drawn by a fixed order.
 Adding new cards, removing cards, or renaming cards will change this order.

 To add a new card, please make sure that it is in the `.png` format, and placed under the same folder `team/card_image`.

+#### Managing the action cards in the drop-down selection box
+Add/remove/modify a row in the `static/cards.csv` file.